Wazih-Taosif/blog/_posts/2025-12-07-debugging-project.md

 ```
 The given code is supposed to tell us if the numbers from 1 to n is even or odd, 'n' being the maximum number, so if n = 10, it would check and tell us which numbers from 1 to 10 are even and which are odd.
 But the code does not even run.
 This is because there are 3 problems.

 <strong>First problem:</strong> The inputed number by the user is a string not an integer.
-So we need to fix it by converting the data type of n from string to integer.
+So we need to fix it by converting the data type of n from string to integer. <br>
 <strong>Second problem:</strong> It doesn’t include the imputed number (n).
 We can fix it by incrementing n by 1 in line 3, making sure it counts n too.
-This has to be done because in python the range() function does not include the last number.
+This has to be done because in python the range() function does not include the last number. <br>
 <strong>Third problem:</strong>It only prints the else condition’s statement.
 This is mainly because there is a problem in the if condition.
-So on line 4 we need to change the condition to: <strong>if num % 2 == 0.</strong> This will thus only print the following statement if the remainder is 0.
+So on line 4 we need to change the condition to: <strong>if num % 2 == 0.</strong> This will thus only print the following statement if the remainder is 0. <br>

 So the final code will look like:

 ```python
 n = int(input()) # takes a integer input